Privacy of Your Records (FERPA)

 - date of birth

-- enrollment status
+- enrollment status (full-time, part-time, not enrolled)

 - major field of study

-- dates of attendance
+- terms of attendance

 - degrees and awards received